infimalabs/space/A15/README.md

 ### Potential for Computation Optimization

-Beyond memory savings, the regular lattice structure enables integer-based addressing and highly predictable neighbor relationships.
-This regularity could potentially be leveraged for optimized spatial query algorithms (e.g., proximity searches, ray casting within the lattice using integer arithmetic) compared to navigating complex adaptive tree structures common in traditional spatial indexing (<a href="#subsec-comparison-indexing" data-reference-type="ref+Label" data-reference="subsec-comparison-indexing">1.4</a>), offering computational performance benefits in certain scenarios.
+Beyond memory savings and distribution benefits, the regular lattice structure enables integer-based addressing and highly predictable neighbor relationships.
+This regularity could potentially be leveraged for optimized spatial query algorithms (e.g., proximity searches, ray casting within the lattice using integer arithmetic) compared to navigating complex adaptive tree structures common in traditional spatial indexing
+(<a href="#subsec-comparison-indexing" data-reference-type="ref+Label"
+data-reference="subsec-comparison-indexing">1.4</a>).
+Particularly, if
+applications align their coordinate systems with a stable A15 scale, quantization and potentially other spatial operations might reduce to highly efficient integer math
+(<a href="#subsubsec-limits-quantization" data-reference-type="ref+Label"
+data-reference="subsubsec-limits-quantization">3.3.3</a>), offering
+significant computational performance benefits in certain scenarios.
+Furthermore, in scenarios utilizing hierarchical representations with relative scaling
+(<a href="#subsubsec-apps-relative" data-reference-type="ref+Label"
+data-reference="subsubsec-apps-relative">4.1.4</a>), especially where
+scaling factors are powers of two (common in level-of-detail schemes), there may be opportunities to implement scaling directly via floating-point exponent manipulation, potentially offering further performance gains, although careful validation is essential to ensure such low-level operations maintain the integrity and deterministic guarantees of the A15 framework’s coordinate mapping.
 Further investigation and benchmarking are needed to quantify these potential gains.